ctm/mb2-doc/README.md

 Mb2 currently can only be accessed via IRC.
-I have begun writing an initially text-only web interface with an architecture that will allow me to gradually add graphical elements, but that work is relatively low priority until I finish some of the other core work I've begun.
+I have begun writing an initially text-only web interface with an architecture that will allow me to gradually add graphical elements, but that work is not yet viable.

 The only public IRC server that has mb2 attached to it is `devctm.com`.